 - (a) ELECTED OFFICERS.
-The elected officers of the Society are the Chair, and, every other year, the Chair Designate. - (b) NON-ELECTED OFFICERS.
-Officers of the Society who are not elected are the President/CEO; Immediate Past Chair; and, such other non-elected officers specifically designated by the President/CEO or the Board of Directors, including without limitation a Secretary who shall be a staff person not on the Board of Directors and a Treasurer who shall be a staff person not on the Board of Directors.

-Section 2: Election Term of Office.
-All elected officers shall be chosen as provided in Article VIII of these Bylaws.
-Each officer shall assume office on January 1 of the next year following election for a term or terms as specified in Article IX, Section 3, or until death, resignation or removal.
+The elected officers of the Society are the Chair, and, the Chair Designate. - (b) NON-ELECTED OFFICERS.
+Officers of the Society who are not elected are the President/CEO; Immediate Past Chair; and, such other non-elected officers specifically designated by the President/CEO or the Board of Directors, including without limitation a Secretary who shall be a staff person not on the Board of Directors and a Treasurer who shall be a staff person not on the Board of Directors. - Section 2: Election Term of Office.
+All elected officers will be selected according to the procedures outlined in these Bylaws.
+Each officer shall assume office on January 1 of the next year following their election and will serve for the duration specified in Article IX, or until they resign, are removed, or die.